nrayamajhee/nrayamajhee.github.io/pages/resume.md

 July 2019 - Present (Full-Time)

-- Implement new features to the java application used by American Airlines Reservation Agents.
+- Implement new features to the Java application used by American Airlines Reservation Agents.
-- Migrate exisiting functionality from the desktop application to a RESTful Web API.
+- Migrate existing functionality from the desktop application to a RESTful Web API.

 Core technologies used: _Java, Velocity Templates, SpringBoot_

 - Developed automation for businesses to accelerate their workflow and increase productivity.
-- Automated processes that required human interaction to log into servers, run scripts, and gather information.
-- Setup automation to prepare and circulate reports, reducing hours dedicated towards administrative tasks.
+- Setup automation to securely login and prepare reports from wireless access points, and circulate them via email and MS Sharepoint, reducing clients' hours dedicated towards it.

 Core technologies used: _Win Automation, JavaScript, PowerShell, SQL_